hechoendrupal/drupal-console-book/en/commands/available-commands.md

 [yaml:update:key](yaml-update-key.md) | Replace a YAML key in a YAML file.
 [yaml:update:value](yaml-update-value.md) | Update a value for a specific key in a YAML file.

-## commands.generate.doc.output.command.options
+## Available options
-commands.generate.doc.output.command.options | commands.generate.doc.output.command.options
+Available options | Available options
 -------|-------------
 --help | Display this help message
 --quiet | Do not output any message